tnyeanderson/heart-sms-backend/docs/websockets.md

 {"identifier":"{\"channel\":\"NotificationsChannel\"}","message":{"operation":"forward_to_phone","content":{"to":"5555555555","message":"test","mime_type":"text/plain","sent_device":0}}}
 ```

-*THIS EXAMPLE WAS CHOSEN BECAUSE forward_to_phone IS ACTUALLY SENDING UNENCRYPTED DATA IN PULSE!!!
-This will be fixed before release :)*
+*THIS EXAMPLE WAS CHOSEN BECAUSE forward_to_phone WAS ACTUALLY SENDING UNENCRYPTED DATA IN PULSE!!!
+This has been fixed, and your data is encrypted now :)*

 ## Operations